Ranking Generated Answers: On the Agreement of Retrieval Models with Humans on Consumer Health Questions: Experimental Setup

-\paragraph{User Study.} Finally, we measured how well~NRP reflects the effectiveness of generated answers compared to an expert annotator (a medical doctor and co-author of this paper).
-The annotation task involves ordering responses to a query from most relevant, readable, and credible to least.
-To keep the annotation task feasible, we sampled 20~topics and chose five answers for each topic for annotation: the top-ranked responses by \mbox{\texttt{ChatGPT}}, \mbox{\texttt{Llama-2 13B}}, \mbox{\texttt{GPT-2 XL}}, \mbox{\texttt{GPT-2}}, and the top-ranked relevant Web page (as per \mbox{\texttt{monoT5}}).
-The generated answers were obtained using the MultiMedQA prompt and agreement between the expert and the ranking model was measured using RBO~\cite{webber:2010} ($p=1$) and Kendall's~$\tau$.
+\paragraph{User Study.} Finally, we validated NRP by correlating its effectiveness estimation of different LLMs with annotations by an expert (a medical doctor and co-author of this paper).
+To keep the annotation task feasible, we sampled 20~of the 50~queries and provided five options per query.
+For each query, the expert received the most relevant web document according to \mbox{\texttt{monoT5}} and the top-ranked answer by \mbox{\texttt{ChatGPT}}, \mbox{\texttt{Llama-2 13B}}, \mbox{\texttt{GPT-2 XL}}, and \mbox{\texttt{GPT-2}}.
+They then created a joint ranking for all three quality dimensions from most relevant, readable, and credible to least.
+Answers were generated using the MultiMedQA prompt and agreement between the expert and \mbox{\texttt{monoT5}} was measured using Kendall's~$\tau$.